BLAKE3-team/BLAKE3/c/README.md

     blake3_avx2.o blake3_avx512.o blake3_sse41.o -o libblake3.so
 ```

+Note that building `blake3_avx512.c` requires both `-mavx512f` and
+`-mavx512vl` under GCC and Clang, as shown above.
+Under MSVC, the single
+`/arch:AVX512` flag is sufficient.

 If you want to omit SIMD code on x86, you need to explicitly disable
 each instruction set.
 Here's an example of building a shared library on
 Linux with no SIMD support: